Shisha smoking makes quiet reappearance in Khartoum

 "Demand for rooms is very weak.
 I've been thinking of closing one floor," said Majid Osman, a lawyer who owns the hotel with the shisha lounge.

-"We have some 70 people coming every day, spending at least 20 (Sudanese) pounds ($3.20)," said Osman, who has to pay an annual fee of 5,000 pounds for the shisha license.
+"We have some 70 people coming every day, spending at least 20 (Sudanese) pounds ($3.20)," said Osman, who has to pay an annual fee of 5,000 pounds for the shisha licence.

 "There are other places who even sell 500 shishas every night," he said.